scinscinscin/layout/README.md

   // You're asked to implement getServerSideProps if ServerSideLayoutProps has properties defined
   // Here, you can fetch data for the layout, and even do middleware-like auth checking
   // ctx is the Next.js GetServerSidePropsContext object
-  // options is the LayoutGSSPOptions object from the page async getServerSideProps(ctx, options) {
+  // options is the ServerLayoutOptions object from the page async getServerSideProps(ctx, options) {
     const user = await getUser(ctx);